-Element of Compensation Objectives Key Features (fixed cash) security through a fixed amount of cash for performing job Fixed compensation that is periodically reviewed and adjusted if and when appropriate; determined based on a number of factors, including each NEO's individual performance and the overall performance of our Company, and by reference, in part, to market data provided by our independent compensation consultant. (at-risk cash) key corporate and individual performance goals and individual contributions that relate to our key business objectives.
+Element of Compensation Objectives Key Features Base Salary (fixed cash) Provides financial stability and security through a fixed amount of cash for performing job responsibilities.
+Fixed compensation that is periodically reviewed and adjusted if and when appropriate; determined based on a number of factors, including each NEO's individual performance and the overall performance of our Company, and by reference, in part, to market data provided by our independent compensation consultant.
+Performance Bonus (at-risk cash) Motivates and rewards through quarterly payments for attaining key corporate and individual performance goals and individual contributions that relate to our key business objectives.
 Target bonus amounts, calculated as a percentage of base salary, are periodically reviewed and determined based upon positions that have similar impact on the organization and competitive bonus opportunities in our market.
 In 2018, we began awarding the annual bonus opportunity for our employees, including the NEOs, on a quarterly basis.
 Bonus opportunities are dependent upon (i) individual performance objectives determined by the executive and approved by the Compensation Committee or the Board for the CEO and by the CEO for the other NEOs, and (ii) specific corporate performance objectives that are consistent with our long-term strategic plan, as determined by the CEO and the Board and approved by the Compensation Committee or the Board.
-Actual bonus amounts earned are determined by the Compensation Committee each quarter based on achievement of the corporate and individual performance objectives to incentivize our employees as the performance goals are achieved. (āt-risk equity) term Company performance; aligns executives' interests with stockholder interests and changes in stockholder value; and attracts highly qualified executives and encourages their continued employment over the long term.
+Actual bonus amounts earned are determined by the Compensation Committee each quarter based on achievement of the corporate and individual performance objectives to incentivize our employees as the performance goals are achieved.
+Long-Term Incentive (at-risk equity) Motivates and rewards for long-term Company performance; aligns executives' interests with stockholder interests and changes in stockholder value; and attracts highly qualified executives and encourages their continued employment over the long term.
 Equity incentives are granted as appropriate during the year for new hires, promotions, or other special circumstances, such as to encourage retention, or as a reward for significant achievement.
 Individual awards are determined based on a number of factors, including current corporate and individual performance and market data provided by our independent compensation consultant.
 Since 2018, the long-term equity incentive awards have included (i) performance-based RSU awards vesting based on achievement of specified corporate goals measured over a one-year period, (ii) performance-based RSUs awards vesting based on achievement of stock price targets over a one-year period, and (iii) time-based RSU awards vesting over two years based on continued service.
 The ultimate value realized varies with our common stock price.